dbenesh82/propagule_transmission/propagule_transmission.md

 #export 700 x 500 px as svg; change color of part of axis titles
 ```

-Let's make a second version of the plot, but separate simple and complex life cycles (i.e. parasites that have one host or more than one host in their life cycle).
-It is clear that worms with simple cycles tend to have bigger 1st hosts.
+Let's make a second version of the plot, but separate simple and complex life cycles (i.e. parasites that have one host vs multiple hosts in their life cycle).
+Clearly, worms with simple cycles tend to have bigger 1st hosts.

 ``` r
 plot.dat <- mutate(plot.dat, lcl.cat = if_else(lcl > 1, "complex", "simple"))